 - Player vs Environment: This is a growing type of esports match in World of Warcraft, and bookmakers are starting to offer markets on these types of games.
 An example in WoW is the Mythic Dungeon Invitational, which pits players from all over the world against the toughest dungeons out there, with the best two players from each region invited to the finals.

 - Handicap betting: This is when the bookmaker sets a handicap for the match.
 The handicap traditionally is to even the contest out.
 For instance if a top World of Warcraft team is playing a lower-ranked WoW outfit, they will be favourites, but with the underdog having a 1.5 or 2.5 advantage to start with, the match is even.

 - Futures WoW betting: This is a bet you place well in advance of an event starting.
 For instance you might spot a talented WoW player in qualifying for an event.
 This player will be paying much better odds to win or place in a tournament before they have exposure on the main stage.
 Futures bets allow you to secure better odds.

 While no current market exists for World of Warcraft it should be expected, with the addition of Mythic Dungeon Invitational, the Arena tournaments being run almost every weekend, prize pool increases and the viewership growing rapidly it can only be a matter of time.

 WOW explained – The goal of the game

-The game’s goal varies from player to player as it is an open world game with so much to do but typical play for a new player consists of a player making a new character, choosing to side with one of two factions, the alliance or the horde.
+World of Warcraft’s goal varies from player to player as it is an open world game with so much to do but typical play for a new player consists of a player making a new character, choosing to side with one of two factions, the alliance or the horde.

-Depending on the Faction selected, the gameplay will offer the player different races to play such as human, undead or even troll; with each race having its own access to classes such as hunter, mage or demon hunter.
+Depending on the Faction selected, the WoW gameplay will offer the player different races to play such as human, undead or even troll; with each race having its own access to classes such as hunter, mage or demon hunter.